sdg002/Redis1001/UnitTestProject1/Readme.txt

 	Log some latencies to App insights
 	Fix ARM to create service plan
 	Use local.settings.json for config management
-	How to configure ENV variable post deployment?
+	How to delete a resource safely? e.g function app